 Let people know of your plans

-This is especially important for solo women travellers.
-When you are travelling with someone else, you always have someone watching your back and looking out for you.
+This is especially important for solo women travelers.
+When you are travelling with someone else, there is someone to help watch over you.
+Not the case when you travel solo.

-Let people you know and trust know where you are going and when.
+Tell people you know and trust where you are going and when.
 With today’s communication portals this can involve something as quick as an email, facebook message, twitter update or Skype call.

 Talk to people

 Don’t be afraid to talk to strangers, to make new friends and to travel with those new friends.
-I used to always go out on my own in Dublin, because I really wanted to meet new people.
+I used to go out on my own in Dublin, because I wanted to meet new people.
 I always had someone to talk to and had wonderful nights out.

-I also met plenty of new friends travelling through various countries.
+I also made plenty of new friends travelling through various countries.
 I made an effort to talk to strangers, and travel with them.
 I was never afraid to do so.

 I don’t care how much you prepare, or how much you have traveled with others before, that first trip will be difficult and going somewhere you can figure your head out and not have to worry about a language barrier is key.

 For me, it was England.
-I was cranky, confused, doubtful and scared as all hell, but at least I could order a sandwich without too much confusion.
+I was cranky, confused, doubtful and scared as all hell, but at least I could order a sandwich without too much confusion.”
+A Chick with Baggage

 It doesn’t matter where you are in the world, if you keep your wits about you, make sensible decisions for your personal safety, and are lucky to not be in the wrong place at the wrong time, then you can travel wherever you like and be ok.

 It is just a case of getting over those initial fears and just going for it.” – When I went traveling to South America

-Figure out your adventure-threshold, take a deep breath and go for it!
+Figure out your adventure threshold, take a deep breath and go for it!
 And I definitely would recommend Australia for a carefree single woman traveler.
-I had such a blast there as a newly-single early 20-something.
+I had such a blast there as a newly-single early 20-something.” – ToursByLocals

 Most of Europe is the same, although some places may be a little bit more hassle if you don’t speak the language.
 But places that cater to tourists always have people who speak English so it’s not a huge deal; just learn a few key phrases before you go.

-There’s tons of young people travel to Europe every year so it’s especially good for younger solo women, very easy to meet people and make friends.
-Western Europe in general has really low crime rates (have to watch out for pickpockets in some places, but that’s what a money belt is for!)
+There are tons of young people travel to Europe every year so it’s especially good for younger solo women, very easy to meet people and make friends.
+Western Europe, in general, has really low crime rates (have to watch out for pickpockets in some places, but that’s what a money belt is for!)

 A really good way to meet people is to go on a backpacker’s tour, which is designed for younger, independent travelers.
-I did a MacBackpackers tour of Scotland during my trip and met some really awesome people I still keep in touch with.
+I did a MacBackpackers tour of Scotland during my trip and met some really awesome people I still keep in touch with.” – Kaylin Stepens

-- When i walked around alone i weared long trousers and a t-shirt.
+– When I walked around alone I wore long trousers and a t-shirt.

-- I weared my shoulder bag always in front of me and not on my back.
+– I wore my shoulder bag always in front of me and not on my back.

 So I would say Thailand is very good for solo female traveller.
 You learn a lot about yourself, its very important to trust yourself and your instinct!
-Thats a nice experience and makes you stronger!
+That’s a nice experience and makes you stronger!”
+Christine Rojek

 While cautious about certain things (dressing appropriately, not drinking much and of course never leaving a drink unattended), they are receptive countries where people treat you with respect.
 And places where a big smile goes a long way.